Minan1212/crypto-journal-2025/week01.md

     return result

 print(caesar_encrypt("HELLO", 3))  # Output: KHOOR
+This code encrypts the text by shifting each letter by the given number (in this case, 3).
+It works with both uppercase and lowercase letters and skips non-alphabetic characters.

 ⚔️ Possible Attacks
 The Caesar Cipher is not secure and can be easily broken using: